TomNuttall/aws-fullstack-rds-demo/README.md

 # aws-fullstack-demo

-Demo Project to explore setting up RDS.
+Demo Project to explore setting up Aurora.

-Uses a GraphQL backend with DrizzleORM and Simple React App for testing.
+Uses a GraphQL backend with DrizzleORM and a React app for testing.

 ## Architecture Diagram